RizzRioo06/AI_Power_Tutor/README.md

 - Kyaw Hmue San

 ### Contributing
-We welcome contributions to improve the AI Tutor System.
+We welcome contributions to improve the AI Powered Tutor System.
 Please fork the repository and submit a pull request with your changes.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.